apache/nuttx/configs/sam4e-ek/README.txt

        USB debug off and USB trace on (see below).

     4. Enabling USB monitor SYSLOG output.
-See the paragraph entitle " Debugging USB Device" for a summary of the configuration settings needed to enable the USB monitor and get USB debug data out UART0.
+See the paragraph entitle "Debugging USB Device" for a summary of the configuration settings needed to enable the USB monitor and get USB debug data out UART0.

     5. By default, this configuration uses the CDC/ACM serial device to